frdel/agent-zero/docs/usage.md

     - If you're using a remote server, you may need to use a service like [ngrok](https://ngrok.com/) to create a secure tunnel to your server.
 This allows you to access the Web UI from other devices using a public URL.

 ## Using code_execution_tool outside of the Docker Container
-### ☠️ VERY IMPORTANT NOTICE: We believe in safe and ethical AI development, and highly suggest you to use the Docker container designed for running Agent Zero.
+### ⚠️ VERY IMPORTANT NOTICE: We believe in safe and ethical AI development, and highly suggest you to use the Docker container designed for running Agent Zero.

-This is a very dangerous feature, and we are not responsible for any damage or other illegal activities or legal liabilities caused by the use of this feature.
-You are responsible for your own actions.
-Use this feature only for research purposes at most, and only if you are 100% sure of what you're doing.
+This is a dangerous and untested feature, and we are not responsible for any damage or illegal activities or legal liabilities caused by the use of this feature.
+As you are responsible for your own actions, use this feature only if 100% sure of what you're doing.
 <details>
 <summary>I accept the risks and want to use this feature.</summary>